 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-- The Houses of Parliament
+- Outreach Manager, Houses of Commons

 After you graduate from this course, you can expect to enter inter-governmental roles across the globe, due to the international appeal of the MPA.